TechnJoe/D3-Challenge/D3_data_journalism/README.md

 Included state abbreviations in the circles.

-Created and situated your axes and labels to the left and bottom of the chart.
+Created and situated the axes and labels to the left and bottom of the chart.

-Note: You'll need to use python -m http.server to run the visualization.
-This will host the page at localhost:8000 in your web browser.
+Note: Used python -m http.server to run the visualization.
+This will host the page at localhost:8000 in the web browser.

 Why make a static graphic when D3 lets you interact with your data?